ghimiresunil/Face-Recognition-using-NumPy-and-OpenCV/README.md

 * Save the images in the database.
 * Improve the user interface of the system.
 * Live detect of the face by opening webcam and camera.

+That’s all.
+Hope you got idea on face detection using OpenCV and NumPY.
+You may be interested to read see yourself in detecting your face using OpenCv and NumPy.
+Thanks for reading.